-To help with safety and communication, cellular signal amplifiers are covered under this act and can help schools and facilities remain connected at all times.
+To help with safety and communication, cellular signal repeaters are covered under this act and can help schools and facilities remain connected at all times.

 Keep in mind that the CARES Act does not cover new construction, structural upgrades, external improvements (windows, roofing, etc.) or residential buildings.